nomadicmehul/OWASP-s-AppSec-Israel-2018/README.md

 # OWASP-s-AppSec-Israel-2018
-AppSec Israel 2018 will take place on 5-6 September, 2018 at Tel Aviv University, in central Tel Aviv.[Full story](https://2018.appsecil.org/)
+AppSec Israel 2018 will take place on 5-6 September, 2018 at Tel Aviv University, in central Tel Aviv.
+[Full story](https://2018.appsecil.org/)

 * Title : Serverless Authentication with JWT
 * Description : Authentication is one of the big parts of every application.
 Security is always something that is changing and evolving.
 In this talk, I will cover what JSON Web Tokens (JWTs) are and why using JWTs in your applications when it comes to security is awesome.